 - Customer care messaging that includes some automated messaging (including satisfaction surveys)

-In addition, some other categories of messaging, such as high-risk financial services or debt collection, are not allowed on Toll-Free SMS.
+Some categories of messaging, such as high-risk financial services or debt collection, are specifically forbidden on Toll-Free SMS.
 For details, see Forbidden message categories for toll-free SMS.

 Toll-Free SMS best practices